 These guys are experts when it comes to a perfectly cooked bit of steak.
-All of the beef dishes at Meat & Wine.
-Co comes with Halal certification, so you can get stuck into delish dishes like a rack of ribs, or an old-fashioned juicy burger.
+A selection of dishes at Meat & Wine.
+Co come with Halal certification, so ask the crew and they'll be able to help you out.

 4Fingers Crispy Chicken

 Everybody loves a good dose of fried chicken every now and then.
 4Fingers have you sorted with whatever type of deep-fried halal goodness you're after.
 Think chicken wings with Japanese rice and kimchi coleslaw and chicken burgers topped with fresh mushrooms.
 Juicy.